-Each coach shall establish a ladder lineup in writing on the challenge match form prior to the first match of the season.
-The coach is required to present a complete and accurate challenge match form to the opposing coach at each match played by the team.
-Failure to have a complete, accurate challenge match form (CFM) at the match shall result in a penalty of loss of toss and loss of one game at each position.
+Each coach shall establish a ladder lineup in writing on the challenge match form (CMF) within the first ten days of the state's competitive season (September 15 for girls, April 11 for boys).
+The coach is required to present a complete and accurate CMF to the opposing coach at each match after the previously mentioned dates.
+To be clear, CMFs are likely to change over the course of the season, but changes based on challenges must be documented.
+Failure to have a complete, accurate CMF at a match shall result in a penalty of loss of toss and loss of one game at each position.
 This penalty must be implemented at the start of play.
-Furthermore, if a valid CFM is not provided to the opponent's school within 24 hours of the match, the result will be a total forfeit of the match.
+Furthermore, if a valid CMF is not provided to the opponent's school within 24 hours of the match, the result will be a total forfeit of the match.

-- When establishing the team ladder for the top three singles positions, challenges must be the best of three full sets. - 2.
-When establishing the team ladder for first and second doubles positions, challenges may be limited to one full set. - 3.
-For the remainder of the team singles ladder, after the top three, challenges may be limited to one full set. - 4.
-Due to the differences in skill sets, the singles ladder is not the defining criteria for establishing doubles teams. - 5.
-Once a ladder is established, a player or doubles team may move up or down the ladder no more than one position per challenge match. - 6.
-To solidify a new position a player must have a loss to the player just above him on the ladder and a win over the player just below him on the ladder. - 7.
-Results of matches played in high school conference, county tournaments etc. will count as challenge matches and may result in changes to the existing ladder. - 8.
-If it is discovered that a match was played with an invalid line-up form, the result will be a forfeiture of all positions from the infraction down through second doubles. - 9.
-Any challenge match halted due to injury or unsportsmanlike conduct will count as a completed match. - 10.
-All challenge matches must be recorded on the front or back of the CFM.
-Any player whose name, ladder position and challenge match information is not on the CFM, may not participate in the match. - 11.
-A player who is absent from competition for a prolonged period (7or more consecutive calendar days), must either compete at his previous established position or compete in challenge matches to establish a new position.
+- 1. When establishing the team ladder for the top three singles positions, challenges must be the best of three sets; whether the 3rd set is a 10 point match tiebreak or a full 3rd set is at the coach's discretion. - 2.
+Retirements must be played to completions; listing a match as a retirement is not allowed.
+When the injured player is able to play an entire challenge match, then the new match score can be listed and the player may be included in the lineup. - 3.
+When establishing the team ladder for first and second doubles positions, challenges will be best of three sets; whether the 3rd set is a 10 point match tiebreak or a full 3rd set is at the coach's discretion. - 4.
+For the remainder of the team singles ladder, after the top three, challenges may be limited to one full set. - 5.
+Due to the differences in skill sets, the singles ladder is not the defining criteria for establishing doubles teams. - 6.
+Once a ladder is established, a player or doubles pair may move up or down the ladder no more than one position per challenge match. - 7.
+To solidify a new position, a player/pair must have a loss to the player/pair just above on the ladder and a win over the player/pair just below on the ladder. - 8.
+Results of matches played in flight conference/county tournaments will count as challenge matches and may result in changes to the existing ladder. - 9.
+If it is discovered that a match was played with an invalid line-up form, the result will be a forfeiture of all positions from the infraction down through second doubles. - 10.
+All challenge matches must be recorded on the front or back of the CMF.
+Any player whose name, ladder position, and challenge match information is not on the CMF, may not participate in the match.
+To be clear, changes to the ladder likely will occur, but they must be documented. - 11.
+A player who is absent from competition for a prolonged period (7 or more consecutive calendar days), must either compete at their previous established position or compete in challenge matches to establish a new position.